auth0/docs/articles/private-saas/dashboard/troubleshoot.md

 ## Health Check

-The Health Check offers a quick overview of the status of your Appliance instances.
+The Health Check offers a quick overview of the status of your Private SaaS implementation.
 Data is available for the past hour through the past twenty-nine (29) days.

 To obtain data for a specific period of time, change the `Day` and/or `Hour` field to correspond to the time period whose data you want to analyze.
 Click "Get" to return the specified data.